-SRI is conducting a study on the impact of computational thinking education in Hong Kong primary schools.
+SRI International is conducting a study on the impact of computational thinking education in Hong Kong primary schools.

 Around the world, teaching the problem-solving process known as computational thinking (CT) is increasingly recognized as a critical enabler for future success in a digital society.
 While CT initiatives often begin at secondary levels, some schools are beginning to address CT education at the primary level.